You want smart political talk without the meltdowns?

 The American people know this ain't working the way it should.

-But people don't care because they're tired of paying higher prices, and they think the president is at least in part to blame.
+But people don't care because they're tired of paying higher prices and they think the president is at least in part to blame.

 Freedom is back in style.

-To the revolution.
+Welcome to the revolution.

-to your city gonna play our guitars and sing you a country song Sean Hannity Sean Hannity Show.
+Gonna play our guitars and sing you a contra song.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

-All right, hour two, Sean Hannity Show.
+All right, hour to Sean Hannity Show.

 Thanks for being with us.

-Um, you know, I thought it would be a better idea because I interviewed a lot of the candidates in the spin room after the show last night, so I know where their take is on the night.
+You know, I thought it would be a better idea because I interviewed a lot of the candidates in the spin room after the show last night.

 He was sending me data all throughout the night as the debate was going on.

-Um very, very interesting reactions, real-time reactions from people.
+Very, very interesting reactions, real-time reactions from people.

 Thank you.